nolanvray/ArduinoSoundProject/README.md

 |C++ Editor| Arduino IDE 2.3.3|
 |AI | GoogleCollab |
 |Hardware|Elegoo Mega2560 R3, Sound Sensor|
+# Board Diagram
+A diagram of my board setup can be found here: [Board Diagram](ArduinoSoundProject/board diagram/ ArduinoSoundSensor.png)
 # Code
 1. I first wrote the code for the board in **ArduinoIDE 2.3.3**.
 There are no imports needed, just a C++ interpreter.